CSCI305/csci305-java-lab/README.md

 ```

 # Submission
-Each student will complete and submit this assignment individually or in a two-person team.
+Each student will complete and submit this assignment individually.
 Do not consult with others.
 However, you are encouraged to use the Internet to learn any aspect of Java you need to complete the assignment.

 Comment your program appropriately.